- Phase 1 – Well Plug and Abandonment

 On December 21, 2017, the Commission began relieving pressure on three wells at Rincon Island, a significant development.
 For several years, regulators have been concerned that the wells, known as 8A and 50A, had reached levels that could be unsafe because of the deteriorated equipment.
 The Commission also identified high pressures on well 59 and have included that well in its pressure relief operations.

 In August 2016, DOGGR issued an emergency order requiring the lessee in part, to relieve well pressure.
-While the lessee partially relieved pressure, the levels soon returned to the previous high levels.
-Now, the Commission's contractor, DrilTek, Inc., using rental equipment and experienced oil field personnel, is slowly and safely bleeding down the pressures on the wells.
-Natural gases will be burned or flared, and oil and fluids will be moved to tanks and eventually through a pipeline off the island.
-Past depressurization yielded between 2000-3000 barrels of oil and water during each occurrence.
-To comply with DOGGR's emergency order, the Commission will maintain depressurization equipment on the wells for 60 days and then reassess future needs about operational safety and plans to permanently plug and abandon wells as part of the decommissioning process.
+While the lessee partially relieved pressure, the levels soon returned to the previous levels.
+The Commission’s contractor, DrilTek, Inc., safely bled down the pressures on the wells.
+Natural gases were burned or flared, and oil and fluids were moved off the island.

 Lease – 04/17/1949

 Amendment – 07/01/1974

 Amendment – 06/01/1985